Viking Cruises fleet

 In 2019 the parent company created the brand "Viking Expeditions", with a newbuild fleet of two small-sized expedition vessels - Viking Octantis (2021) and Viking Polaris (2022), plus 2 more (optional) same-designed units.

-In 2013 Viking River Cruises operated a 37 ships fleet.
-Till the end of 2014, the line's fleet numbers 52 riverboats.
-All ships have been fully renovated or newly built since 1999.
-Viking cruise ships on the European rivers have a capacity of 190 passengers, which is typical for the line.
-Viking cruise ships in Russia feature an average of 200 and over, the ships in China - up to 246.
+In 2013, Viking operated a 37 river ships fleet.
+Till the end of 2014, the fleet grew to 52 riverboats.
+All European boats are Longships, with passenger capacity 190.
+Viking ships in Russia are with average capacity 200+, the ships in China - up to 246.
 Note: "Longship" is a new patented ship design.
 "Modified" longships are smaller in size.

 Viking river cruise itineraries range from 7 to 23 days.
 They are operated along the: